vaishnavijagtapma2025/stock-market-analysis-python/report.md

 | Gradient Boosting              | 22,638,135 | 0.6324     | 42.1%                |
 | XGBoost                        | 8,935,960  | 0.8549     | 52.6%                |

 The Ridge model reduced prediction error substantially relative to the naive persistence benchmark, lowering out-of-sample MSE by approximately 89%.
 This indicates that the engineered valuation, profitability, momentum, and sector-based feature set contained economically meaningful predictive information beyond simple price persistence.
-In addition, Ridge Regression achieved directional accuracy above the project threshold, further supporting the effectiveness of the multi-factor forecasting framework.
+In addition, Ridge Regression achieved the strongest directional performance among the evaluated machine-learning models, although the final directional accuracy remained slightly below the project threshold of 60%.
+This suggests that the engineered multi-factor feature set contains meaningful predictive information, while also highlighting the difficulty of reliably forecasting one-year-ahead stock-direction movements in large-cap equity markets.

 ---